johannaleal/employee-tracker/README.md

 ## Description

-In this project, I have created a command-line application to generate a README file.
-The application will dynamically generate a professional ReadMe.md file from a user’s input using the Inquirer package.
-The user will be presented with various prompts whose data will be used to populate the sections of the ReadMe file.
-Some of these sections will be validated including the project title, project description, and email address.

-There is a sample output file called README_test.md in the directory.
+In this project, I have created a command-line application

 ## Table of Contents